Litter and illegal rubbish dumping

 Reporting illegal dumping

-You can report rubbish and littering to us by telephone, using our online service request form, or through our Antenno app.
+You can report rubbish and littering to us by telephone, using our online contact us or report a problem form, or through our Antenno app.

 Infringement fees